| | |

 • Tall back and adjustable 5-point safety harness.

-You can also use it with a car seat (it’s compatible with the Nuna Pipa, Pipa Lite, Pipa Lite XL, Pipa RX and Pipa Lite R, Cybex Cloud Q (plus), Aton Q (i-size) and Clek Liing) or infant bassinet with the purchase of adapters.
+You can also use it with a car seat (it’s compatible with the Nuna Pipa, Pipa Lite, Pipa Lite XL, Pipa RX and Pipa Lite R, Cybex Cloud Q (plus), Aton Q (i-size) and Clek Liing) with the purchase of adapters, or compatible carrycot bassinet.

-There are some definite pros to the Joolz Aer – the all-wheel suspension, the smooth ride and handling, the adjustable handlebar for tall parents, and how comfortable and plush it feels.
-These are what stood out to me:
+My favorite aspects of the Joolz Aer2 are the all-wheel suspension, the smooth ride and handling, the adjustable handlebar for tall parents, and how comfortable and plush it feels.
+These are what else stood out to me:

 Canopy